IIT Tirupati: Academics

-The institute is now planning to start at School of Design and a Materials Science department very soon.
-The masterplan for the campus is to accommodate 12,000 students by 2040, and the college is currently in the Phase 2 of the construction process where they are building 3 separate Department Blocks, a Central Instrumentation Facility, the Administrative main block, 2 artificial lakes, a mess and a library.
+The institute is now planning to start at School of Design and a Materials Science department soon.
+The masterplan for the campus is to accommodate 12,000 students by 2040, and the college is currently in the Phase 2 of the construction process.

 The Institute commenced its operations with a total of 106 students in four B.Tech. programmes (Civil, Computer Science & Engineering, Electrical & Mechanical) in 2015.
 M.Tech programs in Computer Science, Electrical and Mechanical Engineering, and B.Tech in Chemical Engineering were launched in 2018.
 Gradually, the Institute expanded its strength and introduced a master's programme in Mathematics and Statistics and M. Tech in three streams of Civil Engineering in 2019.
 The Master's programmes in Chemistry and Physics were launched in 2020.
 The current student strength of about 1250 includes 823 B. Tech students, 134 M. Tech students, 84 M. Sc students, 41 MS and 168 PhD research students.
 It has been often pointed out that IITs have a skewed gender ratio.
 However, IIT Tirupati boasts of 21.87% of girl students admitted to the B. Tech programmes and overall of 20.5% girl students enrolled in various programmes at the Institute.
 Catering to the needs of economically marginal groups, the Institute offers scholarships for students hailing from low-income families.
 With the objective of working closely with the Indian armed forces, the Indian army has sponsored nine officers for the M.Tech programs in Electrical and Mechanical Engineering in 2020.

+Ranking

+IIT Tirupati is ranked 57th among the engineering colleges of India by National Institutional Ranking Framework (NIRF) in 2025.